 – Rum: Rum can be aged in barrels, similar to brandy, or it can be bottled immediately after distillation, known as “white rum.”
 Aging in barrels imparts flavors and colors to the rum, while white rum retains a more straightforward, clear profile.

 – Whisky: Whisky is aged in wooden barrels, typically made of oak.
 The aging process can take several years and greatly influences the flavor and character of the whisky.
-Different types of barrels, such as barrels or casks, can be used to impart specific flavors.
+Different types of barrels, such as bourbon barrels or sherry casks, can be used to impart specific flavors.

 4. Flavor Profiles: